 In order to make money with your blog, you have to have two things:

-It’s the combination of these that will lead you to success as a blogger.
+It’s the combination of those two items that will lead you to success as a blogger.

 - Therefore nobody likes emails.

-Collecting emails FROM DAY 1 is one of the most important parts of becoming a successful blogger.
+Collecting emails FROM DAY 1 when you start getting visitors to your blog is one of the most important things you can do.

 It may not be fun and you may not even like email, but it’s Capital-T true.

 And by far the best email marketing tool you can use to create and send emails to your audience is ConvertKit.
 It’s what we’ve been using for years now, and it also now comes with tons of landing pages and opt-in forms that you can use to get more subscribers to your blog.

 We didn’t have guidance from the right people.